Technical Governance

 - Enforce Governance — AI can flag deviations from documented standards and suggest corrections

-- Generate Tests — Coverage thresholds and testing patterns guide AI to generate appropriate test suites
+- Generate Tests — Testing expectations and coverage thresholds in the SDD/CI guide AI to generate appropriate test suites

-- Document Decisions — AI helps maintain documentation as code evolves
+- Document Decisions — AI helps maintain documentation and write ADRs as code evolves

 Example Workflow